hpcleuven/iRODS-User-Training/05_Yoda_Handson_User-Training.md

 **Exercise2**:

-- Try to download one of the files.
+- Try to download any file.
+- In the tab 'research', in a group you are added to, add a collection named 'test'
-- Make a file called 'test.txt' on your pc and try to upload it via the portal.
+- Make a file called 'test.txt' on your pc and try to upload it to the collection 'test' via the portal.

 **Exercise3**:

-- Fill in default metadata form and submit it.
+- Fill in default metadata form for the testcollection and submit it.

 **Exercise4**: